 Drive time: 4 hrs, 7 mins.

 Rich in both history and natural beauty, little Tybee Island is famous for its seafood and spectacular uninterrupted three-mile beach.
-Families can explore salt marshes that teem with with birds and wildlife unique to Georgia’s coast.Continue to 5 of 11 below.
+Families can explore salt marshes that teem with birds and wildlife unique to Georgia’s coast.Continue to 5 of 11 below.

 05 of 11